-To assure constant availability of wireless access, the Summit 400-24p provides a plethora of redundancy features including common spanning tree and rapid spanning tree that are commonly provided, and much more.
-For example, Software Redundant Port makes one link redundant to another very simply, with no protocol overhead.
-For latency sensitive applications, EAPS is capable of failing over in 50 milliseconds-fast enough to sustain a VoIP session.
+To assure constant availability of wireless access, Summit 400-24t provides a plethora of redundancy features including Spanning Tree and Rapid Spanning Tree that are commonly provided, and much more.
+For example, software redundant port makes one link redundant to another very simply, with no protocol overhead.
+For latency sensitive applications, EAPS is capable of failing over in 50 milliseconds, fast enough to sustain a VoIP session.
 At Layer 3 there are three more options: OSPF ECMP, VRRP and ESRP for incredibly scalable deployment of link resiliency.